samidhdk/Warcraft-Rumble-RESTful-API/README.md

 # Future Updates and Feedback

-This API is very likely to be updated in the future.
+This RESTful API is very likely to be updated in the future.

 If you have any suggestion, feel free to contact me.

 # Disclaimer

-This API **is not** affiliated with or endorsed by Activision Blizzard, Inc.
+This RESTful API **is not** affiliated with or endorsed by Activision Blizzard, Inc.